ysthakur/arts-n-stem/pages/pong/Step2.md

 In this step, we're going to create a few classes to represent the paddles, the ball, the walls, and positions.

-Let's start with the `Paddle` class.
+## The `Paddle` class

+Let's start with this rudimentary implementation of a class for paddles.
+Later on, we'll add more to it.

 ```python
 class Paddle: